m1lwoj/Temperature-Logger/README.md

 Installed python3, sqlite, apache with cgi, internet connection are mandatory to use project.

-In my case DHT11 termometer is connected to GPIO pin 4, use 3,5V power and 3,5kohm resistor.
+In my case DHT11 termometer is connected to GPIO pin 4, use 3,5V power and 0,5 ohm resistor.

 Shell script collects data form termometer i use Adafrui_DHT script for that.